 Pin and Cut with a Pattern

-Some sewing instructions may call for you to use a pattern.
-Patterns make it easier to cut exact shapes you'll need for your project.
-Here are some tips for making sure your shapes come out perfect every time!
+Some project instructions may call for you to use patterns, which make it easy to cut the specific shapes you need.
+Here are some tips for making sure your shapes come out exactly right every time!

 If your pattern paper is wrinkled or folded, press it with a dry iron (no steam).
 Position the pattern on your fabric.
 In our pictures, two pieces of fabric are layered with right sides together before adding the pattern piece.